 Assist the restart of the steel manufacturing and mineral processing industries instead of exporting over-seas.
 We are not maximising Australia's advantages.

-Listen to what the population wants- referendums on important issues especially on the current style of Multiculturalism that discourages nationalism and is dividing Australia
+Listen to what the population wants- referendums on important issues especially on the current style of Multiculturalism that discourages nationalism and is dividing Australia and destroying our identity.

 Act in the interest of Australians and Australian National Interest as a priority before funding overseas aid: Farmers, natural disasters, homelessness, infrastructure, essential services, the ice epidemic, hospital waiting lists, sustainability, the environment -in Australia must be the governments first priority.
 Direct services and funding to Australians before international aid – charity begins at home.